Sarah, what is the DNA of New York?

 I think as we see New York City turning the situation around faster than other places, one, it disrupts the easy syllogism of 'density causes disease causes the end of density'.
 And then, of course, the whole question of creativity is also deeply implicated in all of this because we rely on the money, density and diversity for the creativity.
 But it's also a moment for new creative thinking, and you don't know where that's going to go.

-Caitlin, I'm thinking, if you agree and Sarah agrees, we should go for the inventions and the leaders and myths.
-And I think just those three themes would be-- three minutes on each of those, Sarah, would be amazing.
-So critical inventions from New York, key leaders as you see them, any myths or untruths that are commonly held about the city that we ought to be aware of.
+Can you tell us about critical inventions from New York, key leaders as you see them, any myths or untruths that are commonly held about the city that we ought to be aware of.

 Well, thinking about inventions in New York, we are really spoilt for choice.
 I mean, because of New York's outsized role in business, in the economic life of the country and the world and the tremendous cross-pollination that occurs here, there is just an endless list of things that come out of New York.

 Some of them very specific, like technological things like air conditioning, which is not just a fun fact but actually, key to then the creation of the skyscraper city.
 So I think it's worth mentioning because it does enable a kind of planning and architectural change, so it's a nice confluence.
 It's kind of a coincidence that it's created in New York and I don't think is core to the history of air conditioning, but it's definitely core to the history of New York.